hoilus/Cpp-Primer-5th-Ed-Solutions/Chapter 9-Sequential Containers/README.md

 back.
 Remove the next value from the front.
 (c) Read an unknown number of integers from a file.
 Sort the numbers and then print them to standard output.

+(a) list.
+Insertion (not at the end) in vector takes O(n), while insertion in list takes O(m), where n is the list or vector size and m is the insertion element numbers.
+(b) deque.
+Insertion and remove at either end of the deque is a fast operation, comparable to adding an element to a list or forward_list.
+On the other hand, inserting or removing elements other than at the back may be slow.
+(c) vector. no need to add or remove elements.
+The list and forward_list containers are designed for fast add and remove of elements in any position of the container.
+However, they do not support random excess to elements.
+The memory overhead for these two containers are oftern substantial.